bookshelves-project/bookshelves/resources/views/pages/wiki/content/usage.md

 All these commands try to get extra data from Internet (Wikipedia and GoogleBooks), use `--local` like `php artisan bookshelves:generate -L` option to skip this feature.

 >--f|fresh : reset current books and relation, keep users
+>--e|erase : erase all data
 >--F|force : skip confirm question for prod
->--c|covers : prevent generation of covers
+>--C|covers : prevent generation of covers
 >--L|local : prevent external HTTP requests to public API for additional informations
 >--l|limit= : limit epub files to generate, useful for debug
 >--d|debug : generate metadata files into public/storage/debug for debug
 >--t|test : execute tests at the end
+>--A|admin : skip admin and roles generation

 *Example: here command will check only new eBooks*